How Louisiana At Large Does Mardi Gras

 There are unique celebrations in every corner of the state!

-Even if you consider yourself a Mardi Gras expert, we're here to say you haven't seen anything yet!
-The celebrations outside of New Orleans are as diverse as the state itself.
-If you know anything about Louisiana, we celebrate all our roots: Native American, French, Spanish, African-American, Cajun and Creole.
-Each city in each region of Louisiana has its own way of celebrating Mardi Gras.
+Mardi Gras celebrations outside of New Orleans are as diverse as the state itself!
+Here, we celebrate our roots: Native American, French, Spanish, African-American, Cajun and Creole.

-Want to join in?
-Explore the different regions, find a spot that speaks to you and book a trip!
+Want to join the fun this Carnival season?
+Explore different regions, find a spot that speaks to you and book a trip.
 Laissez les bons temps rouler!

 North Louisiana

-At the top of the boot, north Louisiana offers its own unique and distinct take on Mardi Gras.
-From fishing and game hunting to cards and dice to antiques, wine and culture, you can truly choose your own adventure here.
-And that's especially true during Carnival Season.
+North Louisiana offers a distinct take on Mardi Gras.
+From fishing and hunting game to playing cards and drinking wine, you can truly choose your own adventure here.

 Shreveport